Otholobium swartbergense: Description

 Otholobium swartbergense is a small spreading shrublet, with numerous slender stems that are covered in short hairs pointing toward the growing point and - particularly on the ribs - interspersed with longer, patent hairs.
 Its leaves are accompanied at their base by a pair of pointy, oval or shortly oblong, 5-7 mm long and 1,8-3,0 mm wide stipules, which are hairless on the inside and silky hairy on the outside.
 These stipules are partly merged with the base of the hairy petiole, which is about 5-7 mm long.
-At its tip it carries three, flat, elliptical leaflets of 15-22 mm long and about 6-8 mm wide, with an blunt base, an entire margin and a tip that ends abruptly in a small, sharp, recurved point as a continuation of the midrib.
+At its tip it carries three, flat, elliptical leaflets of 15-22 mm long and about 6-8 mm wide, with a blunt base, an entire margin and a tip that ends abruptly in a small, sharp, recurved point as a continuation of the midrib.
 The surface of the leaflets is silky hairy, more so on the lower surface and in particular along the veins.
 Leaflets become larger in leaves that are produced later in the growth season.
 The two leaflets to the sides are smaller than the one in the middle.